Anomaloglossus beebei: Female/male interactions

 Some scientists have concluded that females tend to prefer males with higher call rates, as a high call rate is associated with a good male body condition.
-Thus, the call rate indirectly provides information regarding a male’s resource acquiring and competitive abilities.
+Thus, the call rate indirectly provides information regarding a male's resource acquiring and competitive abilities.

 Other scientists have concluded that the main feature of a call that is looked at by females when determining a mate is the duration of the call.
 A longer duration of call has been associated with better parental care.

 Females that respond to the calls are led to multiple phytotelmata by the courting male.
 In some instances, it was found that the females might leave the male that was calling and look at other sites.

-These frogs tend to have more acoustic complexity when performing vocalizations meant for mating and courtship compared to when the vocalization is meant for aggressive behaviors.
+These frogs tend to have more acoustic complexity when performing vocalizations meant for mating and courtship compared to when the vocalization is meant for aggressive behaviours.

-Call Differentiation
+Call differentiation

-The properties of a male’s calling are not correlated to snout-vent length or mass and dominant frequency.
-It is possible that the calling provides information so that species recognition can occur as there are frogs that that are similar and live nearby the golden rocket frog.
-For example, the Kaiei’s rocket frog is closely related to the golden rocket frog and its call is like the advertisement calls of the golden rocket.
-However, the Kaiei’s rocket frog has a call with a lower dominant frequency and pulse rate.
+The properties of a male's calling are not correlated to snout-vent length or mass and dominant frequency.
+It is possible that the calling provides information so that species recognition can occur as there are frogs that are similar and live nearby the golden rocket frog.
+For example, the Kaiei's rocket frog is closely related to the golden rocket frog and its call is like the advertisement calls of the golden rocket.
+However, the Kaiei's rocket frog has a call with a lower dominant frequency and pulse rate.

 The three calls that the Anomaloglossuss beebei frog produces are advertisement, courtship, and aggressive calls.
 All three calls include a short period of multiple pulses, but there are also noticeable differences between the calls in different parts of each.
 The advertisement calls are produced at a high amplitude and have longer individual pulses themselves when compared to the courtship and aggressive calls.
 The courtship calls were distinguishable by their low frequencies.
 The aggressive calls included a higher number of pulses for each call and had longer waiting periods between each call produced.
 The aggressive call even sometimes has one or two beginning pulses before the pulsed call begins.

-Male/male Interaction
+Male/male interactions

-Males are able to differentiate neighbors of the same species from individuals from another species, which is beneficial.
+Males are able to differentiate neighbours of the same species from individuals from another species, which is beneficial.
 Territorial disputes can occur between males, which results to an escalation to physical aggression.
 This involves wrestling and chasing that can last for several days.
-Additionally, the ability to differentiate is important as it indicates the presence of the taxonomically common ability of nonassociative learning, thus allowing for a modulation of the male’s aggression.
+Additionally, the ability to differentiate is important as it indicates the presence of the taxonomically common ability of nonassociative learning, thus allowing for a modulation of the male's aggression.

-Female/Female Interactions
+Female/female interactions

 Females are sometimes aggressive to other females and to males, however it is limited as they are not involved in defending the whole bromeliads like males.